adventurebrew/HebrewAdventure/tools/agi/readme.md

 When everything is ready, create an 'installer.nsi' in the game directory, based on this file.
 Then compile it with NSIS to create a nice (un/)installer.

+### ScummVM
+One time per language, there is a need to translate the strings hard coded in ScummVM.
+'systemui_import.py' can help here.
+Also, search AGI engine for 'RU_RUS' and 'HE_ISR' for required changes (note that HE_ISR is written from right to left)

 ## Tools files summary
 - `export_all.py`: exports all required resources from game files to an excel file